foundry-rs/book/src/reference/forge/project-options.md

 &nbsp;&nbsp;&nbsp;&nbsp;The parameter is a comma-separated list of remappings in the format `<source>=<dest>`.

 `--remappings-env` *env*
-&nbsp;&nbsp;&nbsp;&nbsp;The project's remappings from the environment.
-Returns `None` if the env var is not set, otherwise all remappings.

 `--cache-path` *path*
 &nbsp;&nbsp;&nbsp;&nbsp;The path to the compiler cache.